 My Dad was quite the hunter when he was living and was quite a cook!
 This recipe evolved over several duck hunting trips, but this final version is still my favorite way to prepare duck.
 My husband, on the other hand, is NOT a hunter, so I usually have to substitute domestic duck when I get a craving for this recipe.
-But this is just as good done with domestic duck as it is done with wild duck.
-This recipe is NOT Induction friendly due to the wine, and I just don’t think it would be good without it. so wait and do this RIGHT, when you get to Atkins Phase 2 and beyond.
+But this is just about as good done with domestic duck as it is done with wild duck.
+This recipe is NOT Induction friendly due to the wine.
+I just don’t think it would be good without it, so I recommend waiting to do this recipe justice.
+It’ll be acceptable once you get to Atkins Phase 2 (and beyond).
 I KNOW you’ll be glad you tried this!

 2 wild ducks, de-feathered, cleaned and butterflied (cut up backbone and flattened out)

 ¼ c. chopped parsley